Vegetarians are asked one question far more than any others: “Where do you get your protein?”

 Planning your meals around these proteins is a simple way to be mindful of your macronutrient balance.
 However, while you should definitely concentrate on getting enough protein to power your body, you don’t want to focus too much on any one macronutrient.

 Remember, protein is essential when you want to exercise and build muscle.
-But it’s also important that you balance your protein intake with complete nutritional supplements like PhenQ to power your physical activity and drive results.
+But it’s also important that you balance your protein intake with complete nutritional supplements to power your physical activity and drive results.